-At Susan G. Komen for the Cure we take great pride in our responsible fundraising practices.
+At Susan G. Komen we take great pride in our responsible fundraising practices.
 We provide this Donor's Bill of Rights as a tool for current and future donors to help raise awareness about charitable contributions:

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To assure that philanthropy merits the respect and trust of the general public and that donors and prospective donors can have full confidence in the not-for-profit organizations and causes they are asked to support, we declare that all donors have the rights:

 1. To be informed of the organization's mission, of the way the organization intends to use donated resources and of its capacity to use donations effectively for their intended purposes.